lucasarauj0h/snake-game/README.md

 # snake-game
-Criação do jogo Snake utilizando a biblioteca pygame
+Criação do jogo Snake utilizando a biblioteca pygame do python